 The PhD in global health draws on the premise that sustainable and satisfying solutions to the most pressing global health challenges require a sophisticated understanding of how cultural context, social and ecological processes and disease are really related.

 The transdisciplinary graduate program trains students broadly in cutting-edge health social science research theory and methods.
-While it leverages the strength in medical anthropology at ASU, including the 15 medical anthropologists on campus, it also takes advantage of a much wider set of skills offered by experts in such fields as medical sociology, demography, human geography and epidemiology.
+The program leverages the strength of ASU's medical anthropology programming and 15 medical anthropologists, and it has the advantage of accessing a much wider set of skills offered by those in such fields as medical sociology, demography, human geography and epidemiology

 The program draws some 80 faculty members from throughout the university to consider how cutting-edge social science can be applied to understand and substantively improve the health of populations.
-The program favors community-based research and runs collaborative projects in which students are encouraged to gain experience and conduct research, from large U.S. cities to hunter-gatherer communities.
+The program favors community-based research in communities of all sizes and types, from hunter-gatherer communities to large U.S. cities, and runs collaborative projects in which students are encouraged to gain experience and conduct research.

 Students generally enter the program with a master's degree in a relevant field.